CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

    ![linux login](../Media/ch-5.2.png)

 1. Paste the **Download and onboard agent for Linux** from the earlier step.

 1. Once the script is pasted in press enter.
 The script will run against your Linux server remotely.

-1. Close the Powershell Window.
+1. Close the Powershell Window once the script execution is completed.

-## Task 3: Configure the facilities you want to collect and their severities for the Syslog connector
+### Task 3: Configure the facilities you want to collect and their severities for the Syslog connector

    > **Note:** Perform this task from the SmartHotelHost VM (Lab VM).